List of Star Trek films: Star Trek VI: The Undiscovered Country (1991)

 When Qo'noS' moon Praxis (the Klingon Empire's chief energy source) is devastated by an explosion, caused by over-mining, the catastrophe also contaminating Qo'noS' atmosphere, the Klingons make peace overtures to the Federation.
 While on the way to Earth for a peace summit, the Klingon Chancellor (David Warner) is assassinated by Enterprise crewmen, and Kirk and McCoy are held accountable by the Chancellor's Chief of Staff (Christopher Plummer) and sentenced to life on a prison planet.
 Spock attempts to prove Kirk's innocence, but in doing so, uncovers a massive conspiracy against the peace process with participants from both sides.

 This film is a sendoff to the original series cast.
-One Next Generation cast member, Michael Dorn, appears as the grandfather of the character he plays on the later television series, Worf.
+One Next Generation cast member, Michael Dorn, appears as the grandfather of the character he plays in the later television series, Worf.
 It is the second and last Star Trek film directed by Nicholas Meyer and last screenplay co-authored by Leonard Nimoy.

 The Next Generation films

-Both the sixth and seventh films acted as transitions between the films featuring the original cast and those with the Next Generation cast, with the sixth focusing on the original cast and the seventh focusing on the TNG cast.
+The seventh film acted as a transition between the films featuring the original cast and those with the Next Generation cast.
 The Next Generation cast made four films over a period of eight years, with the last two performing only moderately well (Insurrection) and disappointingly (Nemesis) at the box office.
+Film titles of the North American and UK releases of the films no longer contained the number of the film following the sixth film (the sixth was Star Trek VI: The Undiscovered Country but the seventh was Star Trek Generations).
+However, European releases continued using numbers in the film titles until Nemesis.